The Weird Circle

 Jacob and Ellen watch the hearse holding Lady Ligeia travel through the village.
 Ellen however questions whether she is really dead and as her ghost has begun to haunt the castle where she lived, and is planning to exact her revenge.
 Ligeia's ex-husband Sir Charles has joined his new woman and is heading back to the castle to start his new life.

-A priest hears the story of how the man who built the monastery where he is serving spends a large amount of his time praying for his soul.
+A priest hears the story of how the man who built the monastery where he is serving spends a large amount of his time praying for his own soul.
 The story stems back to French conquerors, who are attacked by the Spanish in a failed bid to win back their town.
 The man is given the choice of saving the town and its people, in exchange for being executed by his own son.

 The Wooden Ghost

 Travelling on a lone road by horse-and-carriage, two men see a figure at the side of the road hailing them to stop.
 They discover he is a tall man dressed in a cape with a wide-brimmed hat, and he tells one of the men, Heir Gerard Dahl, that he has been waiting for him to return from Rotterdam.
 He also informs Dahl that he should expect him to visit his home at seven o'clock that evening.
+Seven O'Clock arrives, and the man appears as he said he would.

 The Last Day of a Condemned Man